Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Introduction

 Second, variations of the generating model seem particularly relevant for large data-sets.
 By relevant we really mean two things: Changes in the generating model seem more likely to occur in large data-sets, but from a practical perspective this challenging problem may also not possess satisfying solutions on too small datasets.
 Thus we pay particular attention to the careful statistical description and scaling properties -- both statistically and concerning compute-resources -- with increasing sample-size.

-Also the notion of large requires further comment: We specifically account for scaling of the sample-size $N$ not necessarily being matched by typical (time-)scales $\ell$ of regime-changes; instead of a limit with $\sfrac{N}{\ell}$ fixed, an uninformative prior (for example uniformly distributed mechanism-typical length-scales of $\ell$ over scales from $1$ to $N$) seems to capture finite sample properties better.
+Also the notion of large structures, like the temporal extend of persistent regimes, requires further comment: We specifically account for scaling of the sample-size $N$ \emph{not} necessarily being matched by typical (time-)scales $\ell$ of context-changes; instead of a limit with $\sfrac{N}{\ell}$ fixed, an uninformative prior (for example uniformly distributed mechanism-typical length-scales of $\ell$ over scales from $1$ to $N$) seems to capture finite sample properties better.
 This can also be phrased in terms of information contained in the regime-structure.
-Proportional scaling would assume that there is always an equal absolute amount of information in the regime-pattern independently of data-set size.
+Proportional scaling would assume that there is always an equal absolute amount of information in the regime-structure independently of data-set size.
 We instead focus on limits where the regime-structure will typically contain more information on larger data-sets.
-For statistical reasons, this regime-information still has to be restricted to some degree however, for example by assuming temporal regimes to persist over a non-trivial period in time.

-\paragraph{Challenges:} For a better understanding of the challenges involved in the problem of MCD it also helps to briefly outline possible approaches to the problem considered in the literature.
-Particularly simple are sliding-window approaches that divide the data into smaller segments and apply a conventional CD-algorithm locally in time.
+\paragraph{Challenges:} For a better understanding of the challenges involved in the problem of HCCD it also helps to briefly outline possible approaches to the problem considered in the literature.
+Particularly simple are sliding-window approaches that divide the data into smaller segments and apply a conventional CD-algorithm locally in time\Slash{}space.
 Similarly, one may apply a change-point detection (CPD) method first and apply CD on detected segments.
 Besides finite-sample stability a difficulty in both cases is how to aggregate the resulting graphs.
-There is no simple way to leverage possibly reoccurring regimes, but for example one may cluster graphs.
+There is no simple way to leverage possibly reoccurring contexts (especially not local contexts), but for example one may cluster graphs.
 Indeed, one may also first cluster data, then apply CD per cluster.
 There are also more sophisticated methods that fit multiple models and optimize over regime-assignments by predictive quality with \citep{BalsellsRodas2023} or without \citep{Saggioro2020} parametric assumptions about regime-structure.
-While evidently the MCD problem is connected to CD, clustering, CPD, optimality and more, this connection is as of now not well systematized making the combination of different solutions to the different aspects difficult.
+While evidently the HCCD problem is connected to CD, clustering, CPD, optimality and more, this connection is as of now not well systematized making the combination of different solutions to the different aspects difficult.